micahchoo/biiif/README.md

-# BIIIF CSV Tool: Create IIIF Collections from Spreadsheets 📊
+# [pre-alpha - only for testing]BIIIF CSV Tool: Create IIIF Collections from Spreadsheets 📊

 A user-friendly tool for creating [IIIF](https://iiif.io) collections using spreadsheets.
 Perfect for libraries, archives, and museums wanting to make their digital collections accessible.